stoked-ui/sui/CONTRIBUTING.md

 ### Coding style

 Please follow the coding style of the project.
-MUI Core projects use prettier and ESLint, so if possible, enable linting in your editor to get real-time feedback.
+SUI Core projects use prettier and ESLint, so if possible, enable linting in your editor to get real-time feedback.

 - `pnpm prettier` reformats the code.
 - `pnpm eslint` runs the linting rules.